Medical expert of the article

 What tests are needed?

-The imposition of an anastomosis cyst with a gut without its excision is simpler, but cholangitis often develops after the operation, and later strictures of the ducts are formed and stones are formed.
-There is a risk of developing carcinoma, possibly associated with dysplasia and metaplasia of the epithelium.
+Anastomosis of the cyst with the intestine without its excision is simpler, but cholangitis often develops after the operation, and subsequently duct strictures and stones are formed.
+The risk of developing carcinoma, possibly associated with dysplasia and metaplasia of the epithelium, remains.